-Just walking around the streets of Byron you'll get to see some awesome street art down laneways, alleys, at bus stops and on fences.
+Then there's the street art - Just walking around the streets of Byron you'll get to see some awesome street art down laneways, alleys, at bus stops and on fences.

 There are so many amazing food options in Byron Bay for all kinds of foodies...
 Get out there and enjoy!